Other Sunday and Holy Day Readings

 See CCC 202, 205-209, 255, 259, 689, 696 (fire a symbol of the Holy Spirit).

 Some Church Fathers identified the burning bush/tree as a thorn bush.
-They saw it as a reminder of the sin of Adam and the curse-judgment in Genesis 3:18.
-They also saw it as an illusion to Jesus's victory over the covenant curse-judgments (Lev 26:14-46; Dt 28:15-69) and the symbol of that judgment in the crown of thorns He wore to His crucifixion in Matthew 27:29 (St. Clement of Alexandria, Christ the Educator 2.8.75).
+They saw it as a reminder of the sin of Adam and the curse judgment in Genesis 3:18.
+They also saw it as an allusion to Jesus's victory over the covenant curse judgments (Lev 26:14-46; Dt 28:15-69) and the symbol of that judgment in the crown of thorns He wore to His crucifixion in Matthew 27:29 (St. Clement of Alexandria, Christ the Educator 2.8.75).

 Calling to Moses from the burning bush, God warned him to take off his sandals and not come near.
 These instructions are similar to what the captain of the army of Yahweh said to Joshua forty years later as he stood near the walls of Jericho when the angel told him: "Take your sandals off your feet, for the place where you are standing is holy."
 And Joshua did so (Josh 5:25).